-At Daily Info, we work hard behind the scenes to ensure that many fraudsters are detected and filtered out before they reach our users.
-Many internet scams, however, involve simple old-fashioned confidence tricks rather than technological wizardry.
+At Daily Info, we work hard behind the scenes to ensure that as many scammers as possible are detected and filtered out before they reach our users.
+A large number of internet scams, however, involve simple old-fashioned confidence tricks rather than technological wizardry.
 The key to avoiding these is to remain on your guard - and well informed.
-Read on...

-- Beware of anything that involves transferring money in advance, or accepting an amount of money which is far larger than the sum you are selling your item for (under the arrangement that you then forward the 'change' to another, or the original, party).
+Anything that involves transferring money in advance, or accepting an amount of money which is larger than the sum you are selling your item for (under the arrangement that you then forward the 'change' to another, or the original, party).

 In which the scammer asks you to help them sell their stuff on Ebay.
 They provide pictures and details of the items and you list the items in your name.
 They suggest you get the money from the sale directly from Ebay, and pass it on to them minus your commission.
 Thus you feel safe.

-OR the auction runs as usual, but the scammer doesn't send the item to the buyer.
-You become the subject of Ebay and Paypal disputes and while the seller takes the money you've paid to them and disappears.
-We suggest not transferring the money onto the seller until the buyer has received the product - that way you can refund the buyer if the item doesn'st appear, without being out of pocket yourself.
+Alternatively, the auction runs as usual, but the scammer doesn't send the item to the buyer.
+You become the subject of Ebay and Paypal disputes, while the seller takes the money you've paid to them and disappears.
+We suggest not transferring the money onto the seller until the buyer has received the product - that way you can refund the buyer if the item doesn't appear, without being out of pocket yourself.